JavaScript is required

 You can also use "Das tut mir leid" (That makes me sorry) or "Das tut mir sehr leid" (That makes me very sorry) for extra emphasis.
 The word "sehr" (very) intensifies your regret.

-Other useful apology phrases
+Other useful German apologies

 Beyond the main options, German has several other ways to apologize that fit specific situations.